salesforce/einstein-platform/documentation/cookbook/llm-open-connector-ibm.md

    * Auth Header: X-IBM-API-KEY
    * Key: \[your IBM API key\]
    * Model Name/ID:  ibm/granite-13b-chat-v2 (Or the specific model ID you want to connect to, refer to watsonx model IDs from your IBM watsonx console.)
    * Token Limit: 8,192 (Or the specified model's maximum context length.
-Refer to the watsonx model IDs from you IBM watsonx console.)
+Refer to the watsonx model IDs from your IBM watsonx console.)

 ![Example IBM Granite connection](/img/ibm-granite-connection.png)